masum184e/handbook/git.md

 ### Commands

-- `git commit -m 'message here'` -> moving staging to local repository(message should be clear and understandable)
+- `git commit -m 'message here'` -> moving staging to local repository(message should be clear and understandable).
-- `git commit -am 'message here'` -> staging and commiting together
+- `git commit -am 'message here'` -> staging and commiting together.
+- `git reset --soft HEAD~1` -> undo the last commit but keep changes in staging area.
+- `git reset --mixed HEAD~1` -> undo the last commit but keep changes in working directory.
+- `git reset --hard HEAD~1` -> permanently deletes the last commit and all changes.

 ## History

+### `git log`

 Git provides commands like `git log` to navigate through the commit history.

 1. `git log` displays a list of commits in reverse chronogloical order(latest commit first)

 It shows:

 - **Commit hash** – A unique identifier (SHA-1 hash) for each commit.
 - **Author** – The person who made the commit.
 - **Date** – When the commit was created.
 - **Commit message** – A short description of the commit.

 **Example Output:**

 ```shell
 commit d6f9b1a2b6c3e9d0d46f15e5b2af324e54b8d214 (HEAD -> main)
 Author: John Doe <john@example.com>